outscal/Unity-Physics-2D/Chap10-WhereToGoFromHere.md

 ## What next

-You can start building your first game (Finally!) and explore more courses here - [Unity Courses](https://academy.outscal.com/unity-course-content/)
+You can start building your first game by learning how to script in Unity here - [Unity Scripting](https://academy.outscal.com/unity-scripting/)

+Whether you have something interesting to showcase or just a hi, feel free to join us in Discord where you can also hangout with like-minded people - [Discord](https://discord.com/invite/R4hfXhsWjN).

 Well, that's it from me on this one I guess.
 I will see you guys in the next one, keep building guys!